pyeventsourcing/esdbclient/README.md

 The "esdb+discover" URI scheme can be defined in the following way.

-    esdb-discover-uri = "esdb+discover://" , [ user-info, "@" ] , cluster-domainname , [ "?" , query-string ] ;
+    esdb-discover-uri = "esdb+discover://" , [ user-info, "@" ] , cluster-domainname, [ ":" , port-number ] , [ "?" , query-string ] ;

 In the "esdb+discover" URI scheme, after the optional user info string, there must be a domain name which should identify a cluster of EventStoreDB servers.
 The client will use a DNS server to resolve the domain name to a list of addresses of EventStoreDB servers, by querying for 'A' records.
-In this case, the port number "2113" will be used to construct gRPC targets from the addresses obtained from 'A' records provided by the DNS server.
+The specified port number, or the default port number "2113", will be used to construct gRPC targets from the addresses obtained from 'A' records provided by the DNS server.
 Therefore, if you want to use the "esdb+discover" URI scheme, you will need to configure DNS when setting up your EventStoreDB cluster.

 With both the "esdb" and "esdb+discover" URI schemes, the client firstly obtains a list of gRPC targets: either directly from "esdb" connection strings; or indirectly